Paulonvnv/Hopeful_Monsters/README.md

 Similarly, during the literary writing process, it is common to rewrite the work multiple times.
 This process introduces changes, some deliberately and others involuntarily, that occasionally shift the writing's meaning and improve it.
 That is why here we have incorporated an algorithm that mirrors this rewriting process and couples the molecular mechanisms of DNA chain replication to introduce changes that can help the writer identify new ideas to incorporate into their work.

-## Requirements for Using the Tool
+## Requirements for using the tool

 The algorithm is written in the R programming language and also uses Ollama.
 Instructions for downloading and installing these programs can be found at the following links: